 Information for Tokushoji temple has been moved to its own post.

 You can buy fresh milk products including their famed gelato.
 There are also options for cow milking and workshops.
 Enomoto farm is frequently mentioned in guide books to Saitama with small children, due to the selection of bikes and push along toys kids can play with for free.
 There is also a wild playground to entertain the kids (as if the animals weren’t enough!)
 And in spring there are cherry blossoms and rapeseed.
 There are seasonal events too such as fireworks viewing¹, barbecue and a candle night.

 ¹You can see the annual Ageo fireworks from Enomoto Dairy Farm and they stay open especially for people to watch from the farm.
-Please note there are no Ageo fireworks since 2022.
+Please note there have been no Ageo fireworks since 2022.
 Moreover, they are indefinitely suspended.
 All the information here.

 Things to do at Enomoto Dairy Farm Saitama

 The farm has cows – as you would expect!
 At any one time, they have between 60 to 70 cows.
 Most of which are Holstein.
 There are always a few baby or young calves too.
 You can walk into the cow sheds and see them up close.
 You can also watch the milking from a dais above the main cow milking area in the farm.